ryantd42/NY-Legislative-Git/2023/S2935D-2023/bill.md

   ___________

  Introduced by Sens.
-PARKER, GIANARIS, GONZALEZ, HARCKHAM, HOYLMAN-SIGAL, MYRIE,  RAMOS,  SEPULVEDA  -- read twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations  --  reported  favorably from said committee, ordered to first and second report, ordered to a third  reading,  amended  and  ordered reprinted,  retaining its place in the order of third reading -- again amended and ordered reprinted, retaining its place  in  the  order  of third reading
+PARKER, GIANARIS, GONZALEZ, HARCKHAM, HOYLMAN-SIGAL, JACKSON,  MARTINEZ,  MYRIE, RAMOS, SEPULVEDA -- read twice and ordered printed, and when printed to be committed to the Committee  on  Energy and  Telecommunications  --  reported  favorably  from said committee, ordered to first and  second  report,  ordered  to  a  third  reading, amended  and  ordered  reprinted,  retaining its place in the order of third reading -- again amended and ordered  reprinted,  retaining  its place  in  the  order  of  third  reading -- again amended and ordered reprinted, retaining its place in the order of third reading

  AN ACT enacting the "just energy transition act"

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Short title.
 This act shall be known and may be cited as the "just energy transition act".
   § 2.
 Legislative findings and statement of  purpose.
 The  legislature hereby finds, determines and declares:
   (a)  New  York  state,  especially New York city, is reliant on fossil fuels for energy production, making the transition to renewable  sources for  the  downstate electricity system key to achieving the requirements of section 4 of the New York  state  climate  leadership  and  community protection  act, including that seventy percent of the state's electric- ity be from renewable energy sources by  the  year  2030  and  that  one hundred percent of the state's electricity be from zero-emission sources by the year 2040.
   (b)  New  York  state  is committed to the responsible replacement and redevelopment of its fossil fueled generation facilities that  currently ensure resource adequacy in the state, especially in locations where the health  benefits  to historically disadvantaged communities can be maxi- mized, and where the cost effective phasing-out of such  facilities  can be done while helping to ensure a just transition for the existing work- force.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06171-06-3
+  LBD06171-08-3
- S. 2935--B  2
+ S. 2935--C  2

   (c)  A  public policy purpose would be served and the interests of the people of the state would be advanced by directing the  New  York  state energy  research  and  development  authority,  in consultation with the department of public service and the department of environmental conser- vation,  to  continue the development of the study commenced in 2022, as referenced in the climate action council scoping plan of  strategies  to